A highly-sensitive optical receiver optimized for speech bandwidth

 As mentioned above, "good" weak-signal performance may be obtained by setting a nominal Q1 drain current, but if you wish to eke out the very best possible performance (that is, the best signal-noise ratio) one can "tweak" to find the optimal drain current for the specific device being used.

-To do this requires a simple test fixture that will provide a small but consistent optical signal and a means of looking at the receiver's output and discerning the signal-noise ratio.
-To do this, I constructed a "photon range" in a room in my house that had no windows simply by attaching a normal red LED to the ceiling and placing the receiver being tested on the floor directly below.
-The LED was modulated with a square wave at the test frequency, with a consistent (but small) amount of current - just enough to be percieved to be glowing to the dark-adapted eye.
+Doing this requires a simple test fixture that will provide a small but consistent optical signal and a means of looking at the receiver's output and discerning the signal-noise ratio and for this, I constructed a "photon range" in a room in my house that had no windows simply by attaching a normal red LED to the ceiling and placing the receiver being tested on the floor directly below.
+The LED was modulated with a square wave at the test frequency, with a consistent (but small) amount of current from a function generator - just enough to be perceived to be glowing to the dark-adapted eye.

 This scheme has been used many times and with repeatable results, but there are a few important factors to consider: